Wondering

 area infected by the fungi will take a longer time to

-advise at stopping the intercourse for a while to
+even advise stopping the intercourse for a while to

 prevent spreading the disease.
 Along with the presence

-of yeast infection is a discomfort during the
+of yeast infection, there is a discomfort during the

 intercourse, and this is one of the signs that you have